Museum of the Royal Tombs of Aigai (Vergina)

-The collections housed in the museum are the grave goods recovered from a series of archaeological excavations beginning in 1861 and continue to the present day.
+The collections housed in the museum are the grave goods recovered from archaeological excavations beginning in 1861 and continue to the present day.

 Archaeology

 Archaeologists were interested in the burial mounds around Vergina as early as the 1855 AD, supposing that the site of Aigai was in the vicinity.
 However, nothing more than empty tombs were found.
-Excavations began again in 1861 under the French archaeologist Leon Heuzey, sponsored by Napoleon III.
+Excavations began again in 1861 under the French archaeologist Léon Heuzey, sponsored by Napoleon III.
 Parts of a large building that was considered to be one of the palaces of Antigonus III Doson (263–221 BC), partly destroyed by fire, were discovered near Palatitsa, which preserved the memory of a palace in its modern name.
 The excavators suggested that this was the site of the ancient city of Valla, a view that prevailed until 1976.
 However, the excavations had to be abandoned because of the risk of malaria.